rakinishraq/prisma/README.md

 # Prisma

-Prisma uses [pywal](https://github.com/dylanaraps/pywal/) to generate color schemes and apply them to Discord, Obsidian, Alacritty, etc. to match Wallpaper Engine animated wallpapers or static Windows wallpapers.
-It can automatically choose new ones from your library everyday.
+Prisma uses [pywal](https://github.com/dylanaraps/pywal/) to generate color schemes and apply them to Firefox (including websites), Discord, Obsidian, Alacritty, WSL GTK/QT, etc. to match [animated](https://wallpaperengine.io) or static wallpapers.
+It can optionally choose new ones from your library everyday automatically as well.

-In it's current state, Prisma requires basic terminal skill.
+Similar functionality can be found in Linux (using wpgtk), which was the inspiration for the Nyx series of tools.
+In it's current state, using this requires basic terminal skill.

 Prisma is released under the [GNU General Public License v3.0](COPYING).

 ## General Usage